 Yet, I have still struck out trying to find someone to mentor me.
 I did blog about this earlier this year, To be effective, do mentor folks seeking your advice for climate action.
 I guess you could say it is becoming a re-occuring theme for me.

 In that blog, I shared one example how I approached a successful author and organizer on climate change and other social justice issues.
+The author and organizer that I approached was Sam Daley-Harris.
+He is the founder of the anti-poverty organization RESULTS.
+He wrote a very inspiring book for organizers, Reclaiming Our Democracy, Healing the Break Between People and Government.
 I e-mailed him last spring to asked if he could advise me more sometime as a mentor.
 I shared, “I really do want to take advantage of this life opportunity to do all I can to make a difference on climate change.”

 I then recounted another example that is just too painful to rehash here.
 I could share other stories how I have been kept at bay by people in the climate movement I really admire.

 I do keep pressing forward and view setbacks and letdowns as temporary events.